-- Lack of time - the busier one is, the less likely one will be to report.
+- Lack of time – the busier someone is, the less likely they will report.

-In certain sectors, where staff are on zero-hour contracts, there may be a perception that one’s job is at risk if a concern is highlighted.
+In certain sectors, where staff are on zero-hour contracts, there may be a perception that if someone highlights a concern it could put their job at risk.
 Reporters often name this as the reason why they chose to report confidentially to CIRAS.
 Knowing what to report can also be a barrier.

-Some research from the healthcare sector suggests that as many as 30 per cent of staff do not know where to find a list of reportable incidents.
+Some research from the healthcare sector suggests that as many as 30% of staff do not know where to find a list of reportable incidents.
 Staff need to understand what kinds of events should be reported in the first place.
 If they don’t, it is a little unfair to expect them to raise their concerns.

 Changing the culture

 Creating an environment where staff feel able to speak up often requires a change in organisational culture.
 It is essential to create an environment where people are not afraid to raise concerns.
 Remember that you can always speak up without the fear of any repercussions when you report to CIRAS.

 Making the decision to speak up if you feel unsafe can be challenging.
 We can become fearful of the reaction, or a blame culture might stop us voicing our concerns.
 There are other reasons too, but try to remember that:

 - You’re probably not alone.
 If something feels unsafe to you, it probably feels unsafe to your colleagues.

 - Your manager could be responsive.
 It may be possible to make things safer fairly quickly, if you act at the time and inform them of your concerns.
 Try to not let things fester.